A 600 credit score qualifies as a “fair” credit score in Canada.

 For example, the Tangerine Money-Back Credit Card only requires a 600+ credit score and an annual income of at least $12,000.

-This credit card has no annual fees and you earn 0.50% to 2% cash back depending on what you purchase.
+This credit card has no annual fees, and you earn 0.50% to 2% cash back, depending on your purchase.

 Tangerine Money-Back Credit Card